samuelajackson/samuelajackson.github.io/index.md

 ### Employment

-I am always on the lookout for opportunities so if you know anyone hiring CS majors feel free to share my information with them!
+I am always on the lookout for opportunities.
+I am especially interested in positions related to computer science that will allow me to use the knowledge I've acquired practically.

 ### Contact Information